lethain/staff-eng/src/markdown/stories/aaron-suggs.md

 "Replace indignation with curiosity."

 Several years ago, I was complaining to my manager about how another team was cutting corners and causing problems for my team.
 When I finished, he gave me that advice.
 I hadn't been curious about why the other team was acting that way.
-It turned out, they had constraints that made their behavior quite reasonable.
-By approaching them with curiosity and a helpful mindset (instead of frustration), we quickly found a process that improved both teams' workflows.
+It turns out they had constraints that made their behavior quite reasonable.
+By approaching them with curiosity and a helpful mindset (instead of frustration), we quickly found a process that improved both our workflows.

 More recently, while struggling with burnout, a career coach asked me, "What would let you approach each day with energy and optimism?"

-It's become my morning mantra, ensuring that I make time for operational excellence and mentorship; and bring genuine enthusiasm to my work.
+It's become my morning mantra, ensuring that I make time for operational excellence and mentorship and bring genuine enthusiasm to my work.

 **_How do you spend your time day-to-day?_**

 My days are roughly 50% scheduled meetings, 35% deep-focus blocks, and 15% unplanned work.

 I work hard to make sure the meetings are effective.
 That usually means at least having an agenda.
 The meeting should have a clear purpose known to attendees beforehand, such making a decision, generating ideas, or reviewing information.
 Meetings often have a negative connotation because they're facilitated poorly; but they can be incredibly productive.
-I've tried to be better at facilitating productive meetings and using synchronous attention well.
-High Output Management by Andrew Grove is a great resource to learn about effective meetings.
+I try to get better at facilitating productive meetings and using synchronous attention well. _High Output Management_ by Andrew Grove is a great resource to learn about effective meetings.

 A technique I recently learned from my CTO is to schedule reading time at the start of a group meeting.
 Say you're in a hiring debrief: everyone spends the first 5 minutes reading each other's feedback about the candidate.
 It's a great way to ensure attendees truly read the document and have it top-of-mind.
 It ultimately saves time in the subsequent discussion.